What We Can Do

 - one cell of the instrument that switches modes-tandem in time

-Most data analysis is done by computer, by comparison with known sequences; SEQUEST is the best known program.
+Most data analysis is done by computer, by comparison with known sequences; SEQUEST is our standard program.
 For new sequences and confirmation of important sequences, data analysis is done by hand.

-Seeing enough peptides to show 70% of the sequence of a protein (70% coverage)is a very successful protein analysis.
-In a project by the Cell Migration Consortium to analyze a number of protein involved in cell migration, 80% coverage of a protein is considered sufficient.
+Seeing enough peptides to show 70% of the sequence of a protein (70% coverage) is a very successful protein analysis.
+In a project by the Cell Migration Consortium to analyze a number of protein involved in cell migration, 90% coverage of a protein is considered sufficient.
 There are several reasons why an analysis does not find all amino acids.

 - protein does not digest well